matthiasradtke/cc_ocr_date_extract/README.md

 This project is an example of a production-ready pipeline that performed OCR on a collection of PDF documents (e.g. invoices) and extracts a particular date (e.g. invoice date) for each document.
 A model is trained to classify all parsed dates in order to identify the searched date.
-The classification is primarily based on text-based features associated with the searched date.
+The classification is primarily based on text-features associated with the searched date.

 ## How to Install and Run
 Install [python-poetry](https://python-poetry.org/docs/), a tool for dependency management and packaging.